Jun 20, 2024

 • Automation and orchestration of playbooks to respond to threats, start remediation, and inform the right people

-• Executive reporting to ensure complete transparency and let leaders track ROI and MTTR
+• Executive reporting to ensure complete transparency and let leaders track ROI and MTTR.

 6. Proficio